shemeshg/MidiRouterClient/doc/user_manual work in progress/src/guide/configuration.md

 # Configuration

-A prioritized overview to help you get started quickly.

-## Configuration anatomy

 Configuration contain iformattion about

-- Current connected inputs and outputs
+- List of current connected inputs and outputs
 - `Presets` - settings for connected and not connected ports,
     - routing
     - user controls